 Wanderlust is defined as a strong desire to travel, but in Virginia, we call that feeling WanderLove.
 To fill this desire, set out on an epic road trip to Norfolk and our neighboring city Virginia Beach!
 With its 182 miles of beaches, 270 miles of biking trails, over twenty breweries and numerous independently-owned eateries, the two cities have become a magnet for beachgoers, adventure seekers and foodie connoisseurs.
-The combination of all our attractions and museums bring you the widest range of entertainment and appreciation of world-class art.
-You won't be able to see it all and will end up making some tough choices along the way.
+The combination of all our attractions and museums brings you the widest range of entertainment and appreciation of world-class art.
+You won’t be able to see it all and will end up making some tough choices along the way.
 The good news is that you can’t go wrong in what you choose to do and can always return for another visit!

 With these 36 hours, you’ll explore the trails of Norfolk and tour the Oceanfront wonders of Virginia Beach, all packed with foodie hot spots, eclectic art and historic sites.

 3:00 PM – Arrive in Norfolk and Tour the ERT

 To give you a sense of our coastal city that is deeply rooted in history with southern charm, hop on the Elizabeth River Trail (ERT), a 10.5-mile pedestrian and bikeable pathway that takes you through multiple neighborhoods and intertwines with Norfolk’s Cannonball Trail (a self-guided walking tour with over 400 years of historic features).
 If you opt to walk, you will notice the finer details along the way, whereas biking will help you achieve more scenic mileage.